ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/namespace.rst

 Basic Use
 ^^^^^^^^^

-Namespaces can be used to separate symbols into named groups.
+Namespaces are used to separate symbols into separate scopes, allowing the same identifier to be used in multiple contexts without a naming conflict.
 This is useful, for example, to ensure that a function in one script can co-exist with another script that has a function with the same name and type signature.

-When calling a function\ [#func_iden]_\ , it will search for a matching function signature starting in whatever namespace you are currently in.
-Then, if it doesn't find it, it looks at the next namespace up (either another one you've declared, as you can declare namespaces inside namespaces, or the 'global namespace', i.e. everything that isn't inside a namespace).
+When calling a function\ [#func_iden]_\ , the compiler searches for a matching function signature starting in the current namespace.
+If it doesn't find any, it looks at the next namespace up (either another one you've declared, as you can declare namespaces inside namespaces, or the 'global namespace', i.e. everything that isn't inside a namespace).